 For thine arrows have stuck fast in me, thy hand lies heavily on me.

-My flesh has no healing in the face of thine anger, my bones have no peace in the face of my sins.
+There is no soundness in my flesh in the face of thine anger, there is no health in my bones because of my sins.

-For my iniquities have gone over my head, like a heavy burden they are too heavy for me.
+For my iniquities have gone over my head; they weigh like a burden too heavy for me.

-My wounds grow foul and fester in the face of my foolishness.
+My wounds grow foul and fester because of my foolishness.

-I was troubled, I was bowed down greatly, I went mourning all the day long.
+I am troubled, I am bowed down greatly, I go mourning all the day long.

-For my loins are filled with mockeries, there is no healing in my flesh.
+For my loins are filled with mockeries; there is no healing in my flesh.

-I am afflicted and greatly humbled, I have roared from my heart’s groanings.
+I am afflicted and humbled exceedingly, I groan from the turmoil of my heart.

-Lord, all my desire is before thee, my groaning is not hidden from thee.
+Lord, all my desire is before thee, my sighing is not hidden from thee.

 My heart is troubled, my strength fails, even the light of my eyes is gone from me.

-Friends and neighbors drew up against me, those closest to me stood afar off.
+Friends and neighbors stand apart from my plague, my kinsmen stand afar off.

-Those seeking my soul took to violence, those seeking evil for me spoke emptiness, plotting deception all the day long.
+Those who seek my soul lay snares those who seek my hurt speak of ruin and meditate treachery all the day long.

-But like a deaf man, I did not hear; like a mute, I never opened my mouth.
+But like a deaf man, I do not hear; like a mute, I do not open my mouth.

-I became like a man who never hears, in whose mouth there is never rebuke.
+I am like a man who does not hear and in whose mouth are no rebukes.

-For in thee, O Lord, I have hoped; thou wilt hear me, O Lord my God.
+For in thee, O Lord, have I hoped; thou wilt hear me, O Lord my God.

-I said: Let not my enemies rejoice over me; when I slip, they speak great boasts against me.
+I said: Let not my enemies rejoice over me; when my foot slips, they boast against me.

 For I am ready for scourges, my sorrow is continually before me.